 SpamTitan has developed online security solutions for more than 5,000 customers since 1999.
 We are happy to guide organizations to independent reviews websites, where there are many testimonials about the effectiveness of our products.
 However, we believe that the best way to evaluate our anti spam software for Exchange 2013 is in an organization´s own environment.

 Consequently we are offering all organizations and Managed Service Providers the opportunity to try SpamTitan´s fully-enabled cloud-based anti-spam service for free.
-Our offer includes full customer and technical support and does not require any commitment to continue with our service once the thirty day trial period has expired.
+Our offer includes full customer and technical support and does not require any commitment to continue with our service once the fourteen day trial period has expired.